French invasion of Russia order of battle: Reserve units in Poland and Prussia

 In addition, National Guard units had been conscripted for full military service defending the frontier of the Duchy of Warsaw.
 With these included total forces on the Russian border and in Russia came to around 685,000 men.
 This vast commitment of manpower severely strained the French Empire — especially considering that there were a further 220,000 French troops fighting in Iberia and over 100,000 more in Germany and Italy.

 Nationalities

-The army is estimated to consist of:
+According to Richard K. Riehn, the army is estimated to consist of: